 Soon after that, much of the country adopted this approach.
 Other can also be seen mixing things up.
 Countries are trying to mix things up.
 It is even visible in shared-platform construction.

 Many say that Japanese brands get their highly appreciated reliability at the cost of being conservative.
-They say that Japanese are more conservative when it comes to adopting new technologies.
+They say that the Japanese are more conservative when it comes to adopting new technologies.

-It reflects in the consumer reports that reliability of many European and American cars is due to more cutting-edge and advanced technologies like modern electronics.
+It reflects in the consumer reports that the reliability of many European and American cars is due to more cutting-edge and advanced technologies like modern electronics.
 An example from Toyota is that it sells cars with four-speed automatic transmission in many parts of the world, while many cars manufactured by European automakers offer dual-clutch technology with advanced design.